johndunlap/influx-di/README.md

 # influx-di
-Compile time JSR-330 implementation.
+Compile time Jakarta Inject implementation.
 This project is under heavy development and should not be used at this time.